 Vision and Mission

-E3SM will use exascale computing to carry out high-resolution Earth system modeling of natural, managed and man-made systems, to answer pressing problems for the DOE.
+The E3SM Mission: Use exascale computing to carry out high-resolution Earth system modeling of natural, managed and man-made systems, to answer pressing problems for the DOE*.

 Unique capabilities needed to address our grand challenge

-Addressing our grand challenge requires a strategy of sustained advancement to overcome two major limitations:
+Addressing our grand challenge requires a three-pronged strategy of sustained advancement to overcome three major limitations:

 • Bridging the gap in scales and processes.
-The E3SM modeling system includes natural, managed and man-made systems for a new class of models that bridge the gaps in scales and processes represented by traditional Earth system models to address energy sector vulnerability to variability and change.
+The E3SM modeling system includes natural, managed, and man-made systems for a new class of models that bridge the gaps in scales and processes common in traditional Earth system models to address energy sector vulnerability to climate variability and change.

-• Ensemble modeling to quantify uncertainty.
-Increasing model resolution and complexity is important for improving model fidelity, but Earth system predictions are challenged by large uncertainty associated with the system’s internal variability.
-To provide actionable predictions, E3SM will develop computational strategies for ensemble high-resolution simulations.
+• Quantify uncertainty with ensemble modeling.
+Increasing model resolution and complexity is important for improving model fidelity, but Earth system projections are challenged by large uncertainty associated with the system’s internal variability and the model’s parametric uncertainty.
+To provide actionable projections, E3SM will develop computational strategies for ensemble high-resolution simulations.

 “to integrate the talent and assets from multiple National Laboratories (to construct) a DOE- Earth System Model (ESM) … at ultra-high resolution (eddy-resolving in the ocean and at the hydrostatic limit in the atmosphere), and able to run efficiently on DOE Leadership Class Facility computers.”